zng-ui/zng/TODO/_current.md

 * Other macros:
     - `l10n_txt!("id", "fmt")`, is scrapped and expands to `l10n!("id", "fmt").get()`.
     - `l10n_str!("id", "fmt")`, is scrapped and expands to `l10n!("id", "fmt").get().to_string()` or equivalent.

-# Tooltip

-* Implement something to only show one tooltip at a time.
-    - Have an app_local that tracks the current tooltip ID and `layer_remove_cancellable`.
-    - When another tooltip opens disable cancel and close the tooltip in the app_local.